Interview by Steven Heller published in Print Magazine

 Heller: Will cartoons play a role in this new venture?

 Seibert: Of course.
 I never abandon those that brought me.

 Yes, I highlighted the "another failed series" line deliberately.
-To my knowledge, "SWAT Kats" was the only other series in production at the same as "2 Stupid Dogs," so I imagine the "failed series" comment refers to "SWAT Kats."
+To my knowledge, "SWAT Kats" was the only other series in production at the same time as "2 Stupid Dogs," so I imagine the "failed series" comment refers to "SWAT Kats."
+It has been suggested to me that "The Real Adventures of Jonny Quest" might also be a candidate given that development on the project overlapped with the SWAT Kats' run.
+However, the dates don't seem to match up given that "Jonny Quest" premiered after the debut of the "What a Cartoon!" show.
 So, for the moment, this is the explanation I accept as what happened to my beloved favorite show.
 I don't think Ted Turner, for all his infamous evil reputation, had anything to do with it (I would wonder that he could even keep track of what networks he owned at the time, let alone series).
-However, if anyone knows of another series this reference might mean, please contact me.

 [Back to the What's a SWAT Kat?
 Page] [Back to the Main Page]

 |Next Random List Prev|

 Disclaimer: SWAT Kats: The Radical Squadron is copyright Hanna-Barbera Cartoons Inc. All Rights Reserved. © 1995.
 All other characters and material within this page are the property of either myself, Kristen Sharpe/T.L.
 Amos, or their respective creators.